greenelab/czi-seed-rfa/manuscript.md

 reflected in the hierarchy of dimensionality -- may want to incorporate here.**

+The technologies to improve quantification will have a critical impact on the outcomes of latent spaces.
+However, there are currently no standardized, quantitative metrics to determine relative uncovering of biology from low dimensional representations.
+We have developed new transfer learning methods to quantify the extent to which latent space representations from one set of training data are represented in another [@cJPxOJMp,@1GtRgPRxn].
+These tools provide a strong foundation to enable biological quantification of latent space representations by quantifying the extent to which those spaces transfer across datasets of related biological contexts.

 ### Aim 3

 *Rationale:* Low dimensional representations provide a powerful means to analyze scRNA-seq and HCA data to make tasks faster, perform more biologically grounded analyses, and provide interpretable summaries of complex high-dimensional data.
-However, using these capabilities to the fullest extent requires an investment in robustness and evaluation, integration with widely used toolkits, and in a scalable education effort that can reach students from the undergraduate level and beyond. *We propose to enhance software usability and develop open instructional materials that we will use to deliver short-course training that includes the topics of single cell profiling, machine learning methods, low-dimensional representations, reference cell type catalogs, and tools developed by our group in response to this RFA.*
+However, using these capabilities to the fullest extent requires integration with widely used toolkits, and in a scalable education effort that can reach students from the undergraduate level and beyond. *We propose to enhance software usability and develop open instructional materials that we will use to deliver short-course training that includes the topics of single cell profiling, machine learning methods, low-dimensional representations, reference cell type catalogs, and tools developed by our group in response to this RFA.*

-#### Aim 3.1: Training for next-generation of single cell data scientists (Tom)
+#### Aim 3.1: Enhance software usability for low-dimensional tools

-Training / teaching (scRNAseq, low-dimensional representations, reference cell type catalog, RFA-developed tools)

-Although the HCA data set will greatly increase the rate of biological discovery across many biomedical fields, a background in bioinformatics will be required to these data effectively.
-Our mission is to make this obstacle easy for most biologists and physician scientists to overcome, and to enable scientists who already possess a background in bioinformatics to use software created in this project effectively.
-We will address these goals by offering short courses and creating distributed communities.

-1. Short Courses.
-Short courses (3-5 days) will introduce all features of bioinformatics required to access HCA and use the tools developed in this application successfully, such as:

-    - Visualization and Exploration of High Dimensional Data
-    - R Statistical Programming Environment
-    - UNIX
-    - Statistical Approaches for High Dimension Biomedical Data
-    - Gene Set and Pathway Analysis
-    - Low dimensional representations of high dimensional data
-    - R and UNIX Tools Specific to HCA Data Analysis
-    - scRNAseq tools
-    - RFA-developed tools

-2. Course Project.
-The course project will provide a hands-on experience of retrieving data from HCA, performing quality control, exploratory data analysis, identification of differentially abundant clusters, identification of martker genes associated with clusters, differential gene expression, and interpretation of results in the context of other data such as Gene Ontology and KEGG pathways.
-Groups of participants share their findings in a final presentation.

-3. Distributed Communities.
-Where short courses jump start participants' ability to perform basic tasks and learn the tools relevant to scRNA-seq, distributed communities provide the opportunity of mastery of these techniques, which includes the ability to teach others.
-Our support of these communities will include:

-    - Workshops and Seminars For Group Leaders
-    - Access to Community-Developed Curricula and Documentation
-    - Scholarships for Short Courses

-#### Aim 3.2: Software Engineering and Integration into Bioconductor (Stephanie and Casey)

 We will implement the proposed methods from Aims 1 and 2 into robust software, which will be integrated into the R/Bioconductor